 1. See It For Yourself

 Although online platforms are now the norm for both buying and selling dental practices (and anything else, really), it’s still best to check the apparatus yourself.
-In person.
+In-person.
 You’ll be able to take a good look at its details up close.

 At the same time, the drop-in isn’t only for the dental equipment but for you to meet the staff themselves.
 The team.
 Get to know them and have a feel of what the work environment is like.
-More often than not, established dental practices usually already have a strong working team with a good regarding work ethics and excellent patient handling.
+More often than not, established dental practices usually already have a strong working team with good work ethics and excellent patient handling.

 Still, you’ll want to see that for yourself because ultimately, you will be a part of this team should you choose this practice.